sangwon1000/youtube-eatractor-llm/README.md

-Extract recipes from youtube videos
+## Description

-Ingredients
+Extract food receipe from youtube video using LLM
-Tools
+This Python script:
-Steps
+1 Reads transcript text data using YouTubeTranscriptApi